-A simple fact -- the Watts Towers were the creation of Italian architect Simon Rodia, built over the course of three decades and finished 10 years before the Watts riots -- belongs somewhere in Roger Guenveur Smith’s one-man childhood reminiscence “The Watts Tower Project” to cement a piece of regional history.
+A simple fact — the Watts Towers were the creation of Italian architect Simon Rodia, built over the course of three decades and finished 10 years before the Watts riots — belongs somewhere in Roger Guenveur Smith’s one-man childhood reminiscence “The Watts Tower Project” to cement a piece of regional history.
 Without that nugget, Smith’s monologue has a freestyle bounce, like a series of vivid dreams over the course of a restless night; he riffs with language like a free jazz musician, then spins a nicely detailed anecdote and proffers insight gleaned from being an attentive insider.
 But ultimately he tries to go too far afield and loses the grounding the Watts neighborhood gave his life.